-Additionally, the functional KPIs are often employed: how frequently some API features are used.
+Additionally, functional KPIs are often employed: how frequently some API features are used.
 (Also, it helps with prioritizing further API improvements.)
-In fact, that's still measuring target actions, but those that are made by developers, not end users.
-It's rather complicated to gather the usage data for software libraries and frameworks, though still doable (however, you must be extremely cautious with that, as any audience rather nervously reacts to finding that some statistic is gathered automatically).
+In fact, that's still measuring target actions, but those made by developers, not end users.
+It's rather complicated to gather usage data for software libraries and frameworks, though still doable (however, you must be extremely cautious with that, as any audience rather nervously reacts to finding that some statistics are gathered automatically).

-The most complicated case is that of API being a tool for (tech)PR and (tech)marketing.
-In this case, there is a cumulative effect: increasing the API audience doesn't momentarily bring any profit to the company.
-First, you got a loyal developer community, then this reputation helps you to hire people.
-First, your company's logo flashes on third-party webpages and applications, then the top-of-mind brand knowledge increases.
+The most complicated case is when the API is a tool for (tech)PR and (tech)marketing.
+In this case, there is a cumulative effect: increasing the API audience doesn't immediately bring any profit to the company.
+First, you build a loyal developer community, then this reputation helps you hire people.
+First, your company's logo flashes on third-party webpages and applications, then top-of-mind brand awareness increases.
 There is no direct method of evaluating how some action (let's say, a new release or an event for developers) affects the target metrics.
-In this case, you have to operate indirect metrics, such as the audience of the documentation site, the number of mentions in the relevant communication channels, the popularity of your blogs and seminars, etc.
+In this case, you have to operate with indirect metrics, such as the audience of the documentation site, the number of mentions in relevant communication channels, the popularity of your blogs and seminars, etc.

-Let us summarize the paragraph:
+To summarize the paragraph:

-- Counting direct metrics such as the total number of users and partners is a must and is totally necessary for moving further, but that's not a proper KPI. - The proper KPI should be formulated based on the number of target actions that are made through the platform. - The definition of target action depends on the monetization model and might be quite straightforward (like the number of paying partners, or the number of paid ad clicks) or, to the contrary, pretty implicit (like the growth of the company's developer blog audience).
+- Counting direct metrics such as the total number of users and partners is a must and is absolutely necessary for moving forward, but that's not a proper KPI. - The proper KPI should be formulated based on the number of target actions made through the platform. - The definition of target action depends on the monetization model and might be quite straightforward (like the number of paying partners or the number of paid ad clicks) or, conversely, pretty implicit (like the growth of the company's developer blog audience).